mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 That's why *Super Template Tetris* features an astonishing new graphics system capable of unprecedented levels of detail and nearly photorealistic rendering*.

 Template Nibbler's rendering system was simple, it just printed out the game board grid as a string and then consed on some UI.
 That's not going to fly this time.
-Its just not scalable.
+It's just not scalable.
 With *Super Template Tetris*, we want to decouple the graphics from the game state more, and also support drawing UI and other elements more easily.

 At the heart of this new rendering system is `Buffer`. `Buffer` is a grid of "pixels" that can be easily printed to the console.
 So, let's take a look at the `Buffer` and then implement a very simple graphics library.